 - Drawback – This regime only applies to approved goods, however it allows for the total and/or partial reimbursement of the customs duties that were levied during the importation of goods that are contained within the goods that are being exported.

-Customs regulations are complex and require a detailed understanding of the the local laws and regulations to ensure correct application.
+As you can see, customs regulations are complex and require a comprehensive understanding of the the local laws and regulations to ensure correct application.

 Biz Latin Hub can assist you doing business in Peru

 At Biz Latin Hub, we provide integrated market entry and back office services throughout Latin America and the Caribbean, with offices in 17 key cities around the region, including Peruvian capital Lima.

 Our unrivaled regional presence means we are ideally placed to support multi-jurisdiction market entries and cross-border operations, and our portfolio includes company formation, accounting & taxation, legal services, due diligence, and hiring & PEO, among others.